xorti/mxgraph-editor/README.md

 mxgraph-editor
 ==============

-This repository only contains the grapheditor example and the mxClient.js to display the necessary files to build your own editor.
+This repository contains the grapheditor example and the mxGraph src to display the necessary files to build your own editor.

 For more details see https://github.com/jgraph/mxgraph.